 This bill amends existing laws regarding seafood licensing in Louisiana, specifically focusing on the sale of imported seafood.
 It requires licensed wholesale/retail and retail dealers who sell seafood sourced from outside the federal exclusive economic zone (EEZ) to obtain an additional imported seafood license.
-The bill establishes a license fee of $300, with the license valid for one year, and outlines the process for purchasing the license.
+The bill establishes a license fee of $300, which is valid for one year, and outlines the process for purchasing the license.
 Additionally, it mandates that 10% of the revenue from these licenses be allocated to the Conservation Fund, while the remainder will go to the newly created Imported Seafood Safety Fund.

-Statutes affected: HB676 Original: 56:306(S, 56:1(S, 40:35(C)
+HB676 Original: 56:306(S, 56:1(S, 40:35(C)

 HB676 Engrossed: 56:306(S, 56:1(S, 40:35(C)